 “Make a graph as beautiful as mine”

 We heard a student challenge another.
-Now this is something you would hear students saying to another, in the usual laboratory learning setting.
+Now this is something you would rarely hear students saying to each other in the usual laboratory learning setting.
 As we relieve students of the mind-numbing scientific ritual of taking down data in tabular form and laboriously plotting it on graph paper, we are noticing a different relationship emerging – data intimacy.

-Data now flows in real time from objects that are set free to move, with a quality of engagement of its own making.
-Yes, there was magic is being able to see velocity and acceleration as vectors all respond to the changes that the student makes.
+Data now flows in real time from objects that are set free, to move, with a quality of engagement of its own making.
+Yes, there was magic, to be able to see velocity and acceleration as vectors, responding to the changes the student were making.

 Suddenly, the lesson becomes a WISYWIG form of math and physics: cause and effect produce a level of engagement rarely seen or experienced before and contains those valuable ‘aha’ moments that can power sustained and deep learning.

 We thank the Australian Science and Mathematics School for hosting our first Active Learning session.